riscvarchive/risc-v-getting-started-guide/source/linux-qemu.rst

     git clone https://github.com/riscv/riscv-pk
     git clone https://github.com/michaeljclark/busybear-linux

-.. note:: You can also use prebuilt RISC-V GCC toolchain, which can be found on
+.. note:: You can also use a prebuilt RISC-V GCC toolchain, which can be found on
           `SiFive's website <https://www.sifive.com/products/tools/>`_.

 .. note:: If you need to build the root filesystem yourself, you will need to compile